Frequently Asked Questions

 When can I apply?
 What is the application deadline?

-Applications to the PhD program are accepted each year from mid-September to the beginning of December for admission the following Autumn quarter.
+Applications to the PhD program are accepted each autumn from (roughly) mid-September to late November/early December for admission the following Autumn.
 For details of timing for the other degree programs, see their respective webpages.
 All PhD applications are reviewed together, so there is no competitive advantage in applying early; however, we very strongly recommend that you not wait until the last minute (or day).

 I missed the deadline.
 Can I apply late (or early) to the PhD program?